-This year was a drastic step up from last year’s convention (at least in my opinion), which was pushed two months early in February due to construction going on at the George R. Brown Convention Center during the time.
+This year was a drastic step up from last year’s convention (at least in my opinion), which was pushed two months early in February due to construction going on at the George R. Brown Convention Center.

 Being one of few conventions to utilize all three floors of space available at the center, Anime Matsuri included a bit of everything from music, cosplay, fashion, anime and art.
 Some of the highlighted events included its grand annual Japanese Fashion Show, live concerts, Club AM (Anime Matsuri’s 18+ dance party), a car show and the events’ recurring Maid Cafe.

 Some of my personal favorite events included Sailor Moon Live, the J Fashion Show, Kyle Landry’s piano performance and a live drawing/Q&A with the people from Studio Trigger.